 Filling - Vanilla Pastry Cream

-Stir the milk, vanilla, about half the sugar, and the pinch of salt together in a medium-large saucepan.
+Stir the milk, vanilla, the rest of the sugar, and the pinch of salt together in a medium-large saucepan.
 Set aside.

 In a separate medium bowl, whisk together the egg yolks, starch and remaining sugar until the mixture is thick and pale yellow, about 2-3 minutes.